Natsume Sōseki: Education and early career

 Sōseki's education took a meandering path.
 After demonstrating early academic brilliance in primary school, he entered Tokyo Metropolitan First Middle School in 1879.
 In his youth, his ambitions were unfixed; he thought of distinguishing himself with his knowledge of Chinese literature, then considered becoming an architect.
-He disliked the emphasis on English and, in 1881, dropped out without telling his parents to enroll in Nishō Gakusha, a traditional academy focused on classical Chinese literature.
+He disliked the emphasis on English and, in 1881, dropped out without telling his parents in order to enroll in Nishō Gakusha, a traditional academy focused on classical Chinese literature.
 Though this course of study was against the modernizing tide of the Meiji era, it provided him with a deep command of classical Chinese that would later enrich his writing.
 Realizing that English was essential for advancement, he left the academy and enrolled in an English cram school in 1883.

 In 1884, at age seventeen, Sōseki passed the entrance exams for the First Special Higher School (a feeder school for Tokyo Imperial University), where classes were conducted almost entirely in English.
 Though he often claimed to have been an indolent student, he graduated at the head of his class.
 During this period, he formed a lifelong friendship with Nakamura Zekō, who would later become governor of the South Manchuria Railway and a steadfast supporter.
 He also met and befriended the poet Masaoka Shiki, with whom he would develop his most formative literary relationship.

 In 1890, Sōseki enrolled in the English department of Tokyo Imperial University.
 He had initially considered studying architecture but was persuaded by a friend that it would be impossible for a Japanese architect to create a work as ambitious as St Paul's Cathedral.
 He felt lost during his university years, later describing it as a period of "agony" in which he struggled to understand the nature of English literature from a Japanese perspective.
 His professors included the German philosopher Raphael von Koeber and the Scottish scholar James Main Dixon.
 Despite his professed confusion, he published his first substantial critical essays, including one on Walt Whitman, which created a stir on campus.